-Based on available information, 'The Greatest of All Time' does not appear to feature any identifiable LGBTQ+ characters or themes.
-Therefore, there is no specific portrayal to evaluate within the film's narrative.
+Based on available information, 'The Greatest of All Time' does not appear to include LGBTQ+ characters or themes.
+Therefore, its net impact on LGBTQ+ portrayal is N/A, as there is no representation to evaluate.

 The provided information explicitly states there is no evidence of gender swapping in 'The Greatest of All Time' (2024).
 Main characters are portrayed in traditional gender roles, and no gender swap plot device or casting choice is mentioned, indicating no instances of characters being portrayed as a different gender from their established canon.